 Optical Crystal cube

 An optical crystal cube is a cube made of crystal.
 It often features a mirrored base to intensify the light shining through the piece.
-These sculptures are unique in how they display light and colors at different angles.
+These custom sculptures are unique in how they display light and colors at different angles.
 Additionally, the complexity of the cube’s design determines how much crystal will be used and in what way.
 The pieces of art may have beveled edges or balance on a corner for a gravity-defying effect.

 Optical Crystal Base